 Thus, if you plan to visit a badminton court (courts with synthetic turfs or wooden courts), read this article completely.
 It will help you avoid the courtâs entry denials and learn which non-marking shoes would work best for you.
 Remember, just like most gyms, most badminton courts would want you to carry those shoes to the court and wear them only while you are playing.

 Why do you need Non-Marking Shoes for Badminton?

-Regular shoes are bound to leave marks on the Badminton surfaces while playing as a lot of movement and pressure is involved on the court.
-This will end up creating scratches or shoe marks on the surface which damages the playing turf and spoils the experience.
-In order to tackle this, the venues recommend the use of shoes that have non-marking soles.
+On the other hand, wearing regular shoes/shoes with spikes on the Badminton courts will leave marks since much pressure and movement is experienced there.
+Ultimately, this will result in scratches or shoe marks on the surface, which damages the turf and spoils the game.
+In order to tackle this, the venues recommend wearing shoes with non-marking soles.